danya02/slon-winter-2019-lit-club/main.md

 >Mr Reginald Johnson, longtime mayor of Detroit, had been deposed by an impromptu election, after a city-wide protest caused by an earlier failure of the newfangled ATLAS system that forced citizens to do its bidding via neural implants.
 >
->The rally was led by Mr {{x}}.
+>The rally was led by Mr Archibald Reeds.
 >The protesters called for the latter to be put into office, citing Mr Johnson's inability to prevent the ATLAS-initiated enslavement from occurring.
->Mr {{x}} claimed that, as his first action in office, he intends on greatly limiting the scope of ATLAS's influence.
+>Mr Reeds claimed that, as his first action in office, he intends on greatly limiting the scope of ATLAS's influence.
 >
->An ad-hoc election had just taken place, and the results are in: at 71.4% votes, Mr {{x}} won the election and is expected to step into his new position as mayor of Detroit by the end of this week.
+>An ad-hoc election had just taken place, and the results are in: at 71.4% votes, Mr Reeds won the election and is expected to step into his new position as mayor of Detroit by the end of this week.
 >
->Previously, Mr {{x}} had raised multiple allegations about Virtudyne's presumed unfair business practices, a claim that was rapidly disproved by many of their clients and independent audits.
+>Previously, Mr Reeds had raised multiple allegations about Virtudyne's presumed unfair business practices, a claim that was rapidly disproved by many of their clients and independent audits.
 >Nevertheless, at the time, those campaigns managed to achieve much momentum, gaining significant amounts of followers.
 >
 >Mr Johnson was reluctant to comment, but revealed he is planning on spending his retirement in his estate, and that he intends to put his private collection of outdated electronics on display.